corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 {{< note >}}

-When adding imports, omit `BoardingTicketContract` that's also in red.
-You must create `BoardingTicketContract` before you can resolve this conflict.
-See the *Create the `BoardingTicketContract`* section.
+When adding imports, ignore `BoardingTicketContract` that is also in red - you will add it in the *Create the `BoardingTicketContract`* section.

 {{< /note >}}

-When you have added all the missing imports, you have finished writing the `MarsVoucherContract`.
+After adding all the missing imports, you have finished writing the `MarsVoucherContract`.
 Your code should now look like this:

 ```kotlin